US defense chief slams China's drive for hypersonic weapons

 Hypersonic weapons, which fly at speeds in excess of Mach 5, or five times the speed of sound, could potentially pose crucial challenges to missile defense systems because of their speed and maneuverability.
 But some experts argue that hypersonic weapons would add little to America’s ability to deter war and worry that they could trigger a new, destabilizing arms race.

-On North Korea, Austin said he and South Korean Defense Minister Suh Wook discussed a wide range of topics including bilateral unity in the face of the threat from the North.
+On North Korea, Austin said he and South Korean Defense Minister Suh Wook discussed a wide range of topics.
 The two agreed that North Korea’s advancement of its missile and other weapons programs “is increasingly destabilizing for regional security,” Austin said.

 The U.S. and South Korea remain committed to a diplomatic approach to North Korea, he added.